17 from correlation to multiple regression

 We can distinguish between analyses of just one variable (the univariate case), two variables (bivariate), and multivariate (many variables).

-17.1 bivariate analysis: Galton’s height data
+17.1 univariate and bivariate analysis: Galton’s height data

 (Note that this section is excerpted directly from From https://github.com/datasciencelabs).
 Francis Galton, a polymath and cousin of Charles Darwin, is one of the fathers of modern statistics.
 Galton liked to count - his motto is said to have been “whenever you can, count”.
 He collected data on the heights of families in England, and he found that there was a strong correlation between the heights of fathers and their sons.